 Much of the reason why Jarvis felt this way was because before charity watchdog organizations, Jarvis simply didn’t trust fundraisers to deliver help to the intended group.

-Mother’s Day Commercialized
+The Commercialization of Mother’s Day

 It didn’t take long for Mother’s Day to be a big money day for retailers and others.